-In the case of a data lake, governance and the sharing of data is managed through a single gatekeeper—the data team.
+In the case of a data lake vs data mesh, governance and the sharing of data is managed through a single gatekeeper—the data team.
 Standards and responsibilities need not be shared across teams because all data needs are serviced and fulfilled by staff data engineers as needed.

 But innovation requires sacrifice.
 And when it comes to governance, a data mesh requires a more tailored approach.
 It’s inevitable that some data (both raw sources and cleaned, transformed, and served data sets) will be valuable to more than one domain.
 To implement a successful data mesh, each domain must adhere to a universal set of data standards that can support effective collaboration between domains.